hata6502/kohsei-san/DISCLAIMER.md

 -----

 The following software may be included in this product: gensync.
+A copy of the source code may be downloaded from https://github.com/loganfsmyth/gensync.git.
 This software contains the following license and notice below:

 Copyright 2018 Logan Smyth <loganfsmyth@gmail.com>